 Most of the world’s fisheries are contaminated with Mercury, PCBs and other human-made pollutants, and they are significantly over-fished.
 But farmed fish are pumped full of antibiotics and have their own grave environmental issues.

-Young tuna fish have less methylmercury than any other tuna because they are caught before they grow large enough to accumulate a lot of mercury in their bodies.
-But not all “minimal-mercury” tuna is created equal: to be eco-friendly as well as low-mercury the tuna also needs to be pole, troll, or line-caught, and, ideally, certified as sustainably harvested.
+Young tuna fish have far less methylmercury than any other tuna because they are caught before they grow large enough to accumulate a lot of mercury in their bodies.
+But not all low mercury tuna is created equal: to be eco-friendly as well as low-mercury the tuna also needs to be pole, troll, or line-caught, and, ideally, certified as sustainably harvested.

-Because of consumer demand, there are a few companies who have made it their business to supply eco-friendly, young, minimal-mercury tuna fish.
+Because of consumer demand, there are a few companies who have made it their business to supply eco-friendly, young, low-mercury tuna fish.
 Their products come at a premium because they:

 - sustainably harvest selected tuna breeds with poles and lines instead of nets,

-- monitor the percentage of their catch, often through third-party sustainable-fishery certifiers,
+- monitor the percentage of their catch, often through third-party sustainable-fishery certifiers like the Marine Stewardship Council,

 - rigorously test their products to ensure that their mercury levels fall well below EPA and FDA standards, and